We may earn commission from the links in this post

 - 3 – 4 strawberries, sliced

 If refrigerated, allow the coconut oil to sit out until it becomes soft.
 Peel the banana, then place it in a glass and mash it with a fork until it becomes a paste.
-Run a hot tap over a mixing bowl until the mixing bowl is hot to the touch.
+Run a hot tap over a stainless steel mixing bowl until the mixing bowl is hot to the touch.
 Dry it with paper towels, and before it cools scoop the coconut oil into the bowl – the warm bowl should cause the coconut oil to melt.
 When the coconut oil is easy to mix, add the cacao powder, agave nectar, and banana.
 Mix all ingredients well using the best hand mixer.
 Cover mixing bowl with aluminum foil and place in refrigerator for at least two hours.
 After two hours, the mix should be solid.
 With a knife, slice chunks from the bowl and place in serving cups.
 Garnish with strawberries or other fruit, and serve.

 Recommended Reading: Get started with baking by reading our Ultimate Guide to the Best Baking Equipment for Beginners!